m3047/shodohflo/agents/README.md

 The agents in this directory capture information and forward it to a _Redis_ instance.

+Before attempting to run either of them `cp configuration_sample.py configuration.py` and make whatever edits are appropriate.

 ### dns_agent.py

 This needs to run on the host running your local caching resolver, which has been compiled with _dnstap_ support.